Tristen-Bristow/Getting-and-Cleaning-Data-Course-Project/README.md

 ## readme

 * 'mergedset.csv': Full combined train/test table, merged by R-script
 * 'run_analysis.R' : R-script for data processing
+* 'CodeBook.md' : An updated  codebook from the original study that includes data cleaning information from this assignment
 ## The run_analysis.R script processes the raw data into the desired format following the steps below:

  A. Load training and test data.